 All EMC courses will be offered through the distance learning program.
 These courses will be offered through multimedia presentations available on the university supported learning management system (Blackboard) and the World Wide Web.

 All exams in the EMC program are administered online.
 Online exams are proctored by the testing center of your local community college or other testing center.
 Upon providing photo identification, the testing center staff will provide you with a password to access your online exam.
 While some testing centers offer these services free of charge, students are personally responsible for payment of any proctoring fees if they choose to utilize a proctor who charges for these services.

 How will I interact with the EMC faculty?

 The program is designed to provide the distance learner with as much access to program faculty as they would enjoy if they were attending classes on campus.
-Students will be able to interact with faculty via telephone, email, instant messenger, online voice chat, and real-time video using webcams.
+Students will be able to interact with faculty via telephone, email, online voice chat, and real-time video using webcams.

 What computer skills must I possess?

 1. Effortlessly navigate the Internet using an Internet browser.

 3. Send/receive email attachments.